jnozzi/cocoadev.com/markdown/OutlineViewsWithMultipleTriangles.md

-Is it possible to have an  General/NSOutlineView with two triangles in one row, where each triangle expands a different data set?
+Is it possible to have an  NSOutlineView with two triangles in one row, where each triangle expands a different data set?

 ----